galamo/JavaScript_2022/readme.md

 - Create a Button that - `show car`
 - when clicking the button the car will be presented in the HTML
 - create another button `remove car` - clicking the button will remove the car from the HTML
+- sell car - create a form that will support car sale.